akhiljns/pesto-ecommerce/readme.md

 - Open your browser and navigate to [Swagger UI](http://localhost:8080/swagger-ui.html).
 - You will be presented with an interactive Swagger documentation that lists all the available endpoints and provides a convenient way to test them.
+- for initial testing I have written ```data-h2.sql``` which inserts testing data during the start of the application so that features could be testing without having to create dummy data.

 ## Clustering and High Availability with Minikube